 all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights, governments are instituted among men – Declaration of Independence of the United States

 Thomas Jefferson was in particular influenced by him.
-Marx critique his theory of property.
+Marx critiques his theory of property.

 Locke’s social contract believed reason and tolerance guided people’s actions.
 Latter self-interest (Thomas Hobbes) would be argued by other philosophers.
-However Adam Smith argued for enlightened self-interest wich is a combination of both.
+However, Adam Smith argued for enlightened self-interest which is a combination of both.
 I tend to agree.

 John Locke on inequality

 Locke believed that in nature men are generally equal in talents and skills.
 This was an enlightenment idea.
 Although modern psychology might argue against this, I personally believe the talents of people are more equal (but sometimes different) than unequal.